 Luckily, there are a few ways to avoid monthly fees.
 Depending on the institution and the type of account you have there, your bank may automatically waive the monthly service fee if you meet any one or more criteria.
 These criteria typically include a minimum balance requirement, making regular deposits to the account, being enrolled in rewards programs, or connecting other accounts at the same bank and keeping a minimum balance in those as well.

-Cushion has found that, per user, the top U.S. banks that charge monthly maintenance fees are: Chase, Bank of America, Wells Fargo, US Bank, and TD Bank.
+Cushion has found that the top U.S. banks that charge monthly maintenance fees are: Chase, Bank of America, Wells Fargo, US Bank, and TD Bank.

 According to the banks’ respective websites, each have different requirements for how to avoid a monthly maintenance fee.